brainkok/sfscout/README.md

 Use at your own risk.

+## Credits

+This project is based on prior work by Google LLC, licensed under the Apache License 2.0.

+Significant modifications and extensions have been made, including:
+- Rewritten core logic (AuraProbe)
+- Record extraction and pagination
+- Permission analysis (CRUD)
+- HTML report generation
+- Improved endpoint and context discovery
+- Enhanced logging and error handling

 ## License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the Apache License 2.0.

+- Original portions: Copyright 2025 Google LLC
+- Modifications: Copyright 2026 Brain Kok

+See the LICENSE file for details.